Becoming a foster carer takes approximately 6 months. The process can seem daunting and includes:

 - giving consent for a number of statutory checks to be undertaken, including with your employer and the police

-Your social worker will write a report that says how suitable you are to become a foster carer.
+Your social worker will write a report which states how suitable you are to become a foster carer.
 You have the right to see all of the report, apart from the confidential personal references.

 The fostering panel